Requirements to get an instruction permit for an applicant under age 18

 - Pass the knowledge test, highway signs test and vision screening

 Restrictions of the instruction permit

-A driver under 18 may only drive when accompanied by a person with two years driving experience who holds a valid, regular license (it cannot be a probationary or occupational license) and who sits in the front passenger seat and is one of the following:
+A driver with an instruction permit may only drive when accompanied by a person with two years driving experience who holds a valid, regular license (not a probationary or occupational license) and who sits in the front passenger seat and is one of the following:

 - A qualified instructor 19 years old or older.
 Up to three other people may ride in the vehicle if it is equipped with dual controls.

 - A parent, legal guardian or spouse 19 years old or older.
 Immediate family members may ride in the back seat.

 - A person 21 or older.
 This person must be designated in writing by a parent or legal guardian prior to accompanying a driver under age 18.

 guide for step-by-step lessons to use during the supervised driving period.

 Requirements to get a probationary license for an applicant under age 18

 - Hold the instruction permit for a minimum of six months before applying for a probationary license